 Only if you need to be hospitalized.
 However, if you are petitioning the College Board for an incomplete due to an illness, you can give the Health Service written permission to forward information about your illness to the board.

 Who can use the Health Service?

 All matriculated undergraduate students can use the Clark Health Service.
 Graduate students use the Health Service on a fee for service basis.
 Under the fee for service arrangement, students will be billed for each office visit.
-The student may then submit an insurance claim according to their insurance policy guidelines.

 Do I need health insurance?